Bread in Europe: Spain

 In Spain, traditional bread or pan is a long loaf, similar to the French baguette but wider and shorter, generally called "barra" and many other different names along the country like "pistola" or "bastón".
-Also there's a long variety of types with different forms, presentations and recipes such as "chapata", "payés", "gallego", "candeal", "mollete", etc. French baguettes are also common to find in bakeries.
+There's also a long variety of types with different forms, presentations and recipes such as "chapata", "payés", "gallego", "candeal", "mollete", etc. French baguettes are also common to find in bakeries.
 One can buy it freshly made every morning in almost every supermarket or traditional bakeries, where there is a large assortment of bread.
 Bread is widely consumed alongside almost every meal, or even making it an important part of some iconic pieces of Hispanic cuisine such as bocadillos or pinchos.
 In Spain, especially in the Mediterranean area, there have been guilds of bakers for over 750 years.
 The bakers guild in Barcelona was founded in 1200 AD.
 There is a region called Tierra del Pan ("Land of the Bread"), located in the province of Zamora, where the economy was in the past joined to this activity.